 Blank space should not occupy more than 80% of any image.
 The subject of the image should be the main attraction, and it should occupy more space to be visually salient and easier to see on smaller screens.

-Avoid superimposing text or logos on the image
+Avoid superimposing text, logos, or calls-to-action on the image

-Text should not dominate any image.
-Ideally, any text or logo in an image would be organically integrated, such as on product packaging, clothing, signs/billboards, etc. If text or logos are superimposed, they should be kept to a minimal such that it does not take away attention from the image.
+Overlaid text should not dominate any image.
+Ideally, any text or logo in an image would be organically integrated, such as on product packaging, clothing, signs/billboards, etc. If text or logos are superimposed, they should be kept minimal such that they don't take attention away from the image.
 Images with little or no overlaid content will benefit from higher audience reach.
 Overall, we recommend limiting overlaid elements to cover less than 20% of the image’s surface area.
 This includes call-to-action buttons that instruct users to take an action, such as “Download App” or “Learn More.”

 Emphasize app experience over story

 While emotional appeal and storytelling remains important, your videos should get to the app experience as quickly as possible.
 Use tightly framed shots (close-ups of your characters and UI) to help viewers focus on features they can use in-app and their benefits.

 Grab viewer attention

 - Mobile users have short attention spans, so aim to grab their interest within the first 2-3 seconds.
 In our research of successful app video ads, we also find that on average, they contain 2+ cut changes within the first 5 seconds, which helps deliver a dynamic sense of the app experience.

 - Audio is an easy way to create another layer of connection with users.
 Use audio and music to emphasize branding and calls to action.
 As some inventory defaults to audio off, captions should be included where relevant.

 Brand throughout your ad

 - Introduce branding early, and, whenever possible, show it throughout your ad.

 - Show branding as part of the app (in shots), on the sides (in vertical ads), through audio cues - or with a combination of the three.